LSSTDESC/CCL/TERMS.md

 - Not all models need to have equal support.
 CCL aims to support the DESC analyses, not to support all possible statistics in all models.

 - CCL should provide a generic framework to enable modeling of systematics effects.
-However, overly specific models for systematics are best located in other repositories (e.g., firecrown).
+However, overly specific models for systematics, for example, for galaxy bias, detector effects or intrinsic alignments, are best located in other repositories (e.g., firecrown).

 Boundaries of CCL (with respect to other TJP software)